'FLOW LINES' 2020

-The first of the Flow Lines scores is described below.
-Scores for new pieces of work will be added on this page on the 15th day of every month between June and November 2020.
+The first two Flow Lines scores are detailed below.
+Scores for new pieces of work will be added on this page on the 15th day of each month until November 2020.

 You are welcome to take a photo of yourself performing any of the pieces.
 Please send it to: firstname.lastname@example.org detailing the location of the place where the work was performed (name of sea/river/canal; nearest town; country).
 If you use social media please also post your image with hashtag #flowlines @artwalkporty

 On your own, and maintaining a self-isolating distance of at least two metres from anyone nearby, make your way to a sea, or ocean, which is near you.
 If you live far from the sea, make your way to a nearby stream or river.
 A canal is also fine, as long as it eventually joins the sea.
 Take off your shoes and roll up your trousers.
 Stand in the sea, river or canal.

 Bid goodbye to the water which laps around your ankles.
 Wish it farewell as it flows to other countries’ shores to meet the people who may paddle there.